CSProjectsEAL/EALAdministrationProject/README.md

 ## Application functionality

 ## Contributors Thanks
-This project was developed by Pba. students at EAL Software development course.
+This project was developed by Pba. students at EAL Software Development course, related to system integration and project management.
+And is grounded in a real world problem and organisation.

 - Kristina Ochmirova <a href="https://github.com/KristinaEALCS">@KristinaEALCS</a>
 - Marius Šibajevas <a href="https://github.com/mari7v71">@mari7v71</a>